TanjaKec/RResearchMCRUni/content/day1/whatisR/_index.en.md

 ## Before there was R, there was S! 🤠

+## Before there was R, there was S! 🤠

 **R** is a dialect of the **S** language that was developed in 1976 by *Rick Becker* and *John Chambers* at the  Bell Laboratories.

 *Rick Becker* gave an excellent keynote talk *"Forty Years of S"* at the UseR!2016 conference: